-Fasting month (‘Ramadan’) nearly comes to an end again this year, and it’s time to welcome delightfully another ‘Hari Raya’ celebration.
+Fasting month (‘Ramadan’) is coming to an end again this year and it’s time to welcome another ‘Hari Raya’ (Eid) celebration.
 Doesn’t time flies?
-Surpassingly fast on the grounds that I wrote correlative post about the celebration last year.
+It felt like just yesterday that I wrote a correlative post about the celebration.

-Sighting through this blog in brief, I could almost notice I have published disheartening, darker-shades of posts recently.
-Here and now, we were impacted by terrifying news about the Flight MH17 (although Flight MH370 unsolved puzzle remains), thus I don’t blame myself for having such dreadful emotions after all.
+Sighting through this blog, I realized I have published darker-shades of posts recently.
+Here and now, we were impacted by the terrifying news about the Flight MH17, even though Flight MH370 unresolved puzzle still remains.
+So in a way, I don’t really blame myself for having such a dreadful emotions after all.

-From the brighter side, here are some of my dazzling moments in recent past:
+From a brighter side, here are some of my dazzling moments recently:

 Germany’s Victory (Brazil 2014 World Cup) – YES, I favored the Team without fail in every match, and NO, I am not from Germany nor discriminating other Team (I wondered why people kept asking me that?).
-Despite the gloomy news lately, they have at least splashed some rainbows to the color of my life.
-(P/S: I could not resist their photo in suits, I’m so sorry it was an intentional mistake).
+Despite the gloomy news lately, they have at least splashed some rainbows to the darker shades of my life.
+(P/S: I could not resist their photo in suits, sorry not sorry it was intentional).

 Baby Plants – Needless to say, I am the proud owner of these baby herb plants, ranging from Basil, Thyme and Parsley.
-In the beginning, I wasn’t so convinced to ‘adopt’ them due to our country’s crazy weather (extreme humid or endless rain), however they have planted a smile in my heart beyond expectation.
+In the beginning, I wasn’t so convinced to ‘adopt’ them due to our country’s crazy weather (extreme humid or endless rain), however they’ve planted a smile in my heart.
 Just look at how much they’ve grown in a short time frame.

 Weekend Getaway – Strolled down to a southern state in ‘Malacca’ and stayed at a ravishing heritage hotel.
 I considered myself to be lucky because the hotel management granted a complimentary room upgrade which was triple the actual room rates from earlier reservation.
 They also provided a special service: ‘Mandi Bunga’ (flower bath) in a traditional bathtub.
 Best feeling?
 Hell, yeah!